Willmo103/Wholesome-memes/README.md

-# Wholeome Memes
+# WholesomeMemes

-Wholesome Memes is a milti-page web app that serves up memes from Reddit's r/Wholeomememes subreddit.
+Wholesome Memes is a multi-page web app that serves up memes from Reddit's r/Wholesomememes subreddit.
 The front end consists of the main page where any user can browse the collection of memes that have been collected.
 If a user chooses to create an account via the login/create-new-user page they will have the ability to save their favorite memes into their personal collection at the user page.

 The memes database is populated through an automated script that collects the "hot" posts' image URLs via Reddit's PRAW API wrapper.
-The meme are saved in a Postgresql database after checking that they do not already exsist.
+The meme are saved in a Postgresql database after checking that they do not already exist.

-The API consists of endpoints which allow for CRUD opperations of users and memes, and authorizations of users through JWT.
+The API consists of endpoints which allow for CRUD operations of users and memes, and authorizations of users through JWT.
 User passwords are hashed at the time of account creation so that no plaintext passwords are ever saved in the database.
 The database communications are handled via SqlAlchemy models and request and response data is controlled with Pydantic schemas to prevent oversharing data.

-The whole backend has been dockerized for quick deployment locally.
+The whole backend has been Dockerized for quick deployment locally.
 Server is presently deployed locally on a personal server as it would be in an AWS server in the real-world.
 API service is being handled through NGINX (config file included in repo).
 In future updates pages will be served as well.